-Designed in a question and answer format, the Knowledge Pathway represents a collection of Practice Questions, evidence-based answers, references, Practice Guidance Toolkits, Evidence Summaries, Backgrounds, Tools and Resources, and other related materials on a particular topic.
+Designed in a question and answer format, the Knowledge Pathway represents a collection of Practice Questions, evidence-based answers, references, Practice Guidance Toolkits, Summaries of Recommendations and Evidence, Backgrounds, Tools and Resources, and other related materials on a particular topic.

 Knowledge Pathways are organized into four practice categories: Population Heath/Lifecycle, Health Condition/Disease, Food Nutrients, Professional Practice.